zmalosh/zmalosh.github.io/index.md

 + Geographic considerations - teams may tend to transact with leagues near them
   + How do same-country transactions count?
 What about same-league transactions?
   + Are there distance considerations?
 It is assumed to be easier to scout other teams near you, especially on a limited budget.
-  + Do culturally similar countries count less?
+  + Do transactions between culturally similar countries count less?
     + Will former USSR countries transact more with Russia due to cultural similarities?
     + Will countries speaking the same language transact more?
     + Do these similarities reduce the significance of transactions or have no impact?